Specifically, blood tests can help doctors:

 Glucose is a type of sugar that the body uses for energy.
 Abnormal glucose levels in your blood may be a sign of diabetes.

 For some blood glucose tests, you have to fast before your blood is drawn.
 Other blood glucose tests are done after a meal or at any time with no preparation.
+If you are in need of a device, you may want to look into a glucose meter by Dexcom or another company.

 Calcium is one of the most important minerals in the body.
 Abnormal calcium levels in the blood may be a sign of kidney problems, bone disease, thyroid disease, cancer, malnutrition, or another disorder.